apache/commons-build-plugin/src/main/resources/commons-xdoc-templates/readme-md-template.md

 --------

 Building requires a Java JDK and [Apache Maven](https://maven.apache.org/).
-The required Java version is found in `pom.xml`'s `maven.compiler.source` property.
+The required Java version is found in the `pom.xml` as the `maven.compiler.source` property.

 From a command shell, run `mvn` without arguments to invoke the default Maven goal to run all tests and checks.